-- 1. All SBIO graduate students must complete SBIO 5004 Sustainable Biomaterials Graduate Seminar at least twice for credit, independent of the student's Plan of Study.
+1. All SBIO graduate students must complete SBIO 5004 Sustainable Biomaterials Graduate Seminar at least twice for credit, independent of the student's Plan of Study.
 M.S. and M.F. students must present once as part of SBIO 5004 while in residence and Ph.D. students must present twice while in residence.
 M.S. and M.F. students may include only 3 hours of graduate seminar credits and Ph.D. students may include only a total of 4 credits for graduate seminar in their plan of study.
+If a conflict arises between the seminar and other courses or teaching assignments, the student should document such conflict with the seminar coordinator.

+2. All SBIO graduate students are required to complete SBIO 5114 Professional Skills for SBIO Graduate Students.

-If a conflict arises between the seminar and other courses or teaching assignments, the student should document such conflict with the seminar coordinator. - 2.
-All students, regardless of their academic background, are required to take SBIO 5124 Wood Materials Science in their first fall semester of residence. - 3.
-In addition to SBIO 5004 and 5124, M.S. and M.F. students must complete a minimum of one and Ph.D. students must complete a minimum of two courses from this list:
+3. All students, regardless of their academic background, are required to take SBIO 5124 Wood Materials Science in their first fall semester of residence.

+4. In addition to SBIO 5004, 5114, and 5124, M.S. and M.F. students must complete a minimum of one and Ph.D. students must complete a minimum of two courses from this list: